Ursula Jones Dickson: Life and career

 Jones Dickson was raised in Los Angeles and graduated from Phineas Banning High School in 1986.
 She received a bachelor of arts in sociology from the University of California, Berkeley in 1990.
 After a brief educational hiatus, she later received a juris doctor from the University of San Francisco School of Law in 1998.
-She lived in Oakland since 2001.
+She has lived in Oakland since 2001.

 Jones Dickson served as a deputy district attorney in the Alameda County District Attorney's Office from 1999 to 2013.
 In 2013, she was appointed to the Alameda County Superior Court by Governor Jerry Brown to fill the vacancy created by the resignation of Judge Paul D. Seeman.
 She was re-elected to her judgeship unopposed in 2016 and 2022.
 As a superior court judge, Jones Dickson has primarily presided over juvenile dependency cases and served as presiding judge of the court's Juvenile Dependency Division from 2019 to 2022.

 Alameda County District Attorney

-Pamela Price was elected Alameda County district attorney in 2022.
-Vowing to bring criminal justice reform to the forefront of her work as district attorney, Price's tenure was marked with controversy, and she was recalled in 2024.
-The recall effort was launched by Save Alameda For Everyone (SAFE) and endorsed by Rep. Eric Swalwell, former District Attorney Nancy O'Malley, the San Francisco Chronicle, and all 14 police unions in Alameda County.
-Price left office on December 5, 2024, and her chief assistant Royl Roberts took over as acting district attorney.
+In 2024, Alameda County district attorney Pamela Price was recalled.
+Price left office on December 5, and her chief assistant Royl Roberts took over as acting district attorney.
+On January 28, 2025, the Alameda County Board of Supervisors appointed Jones Dickson, assuming office on February 18, 2025.

-The Alameda County Board of Supervisors selected seven finalists from a pool of 15 applicants to consider for the vacancy.
-On January 28, 2025, after more than a month of deliberation, the Board of Supervisors appointed Jones Dickson, assuming office on February 18, 2025.
-She stated her first action while in office would be to rescind a policy, established by her predecessor, that required prosecutors to seek approval from the office’s leaders before filing sentencing enhancements.
+In the first few months after her appointment, Jones Dickson reversed several of Price's previous policies.
+Jones Dickson reversed Price's directive of barring prosecutors from filing sentence enhancements unless they obtained supervisory approval.
+Jones Dickson also rehired 11 attorneys who had previously left under Price.
+Jones Dickson also halted Price's work reviewing death penalty cases, which had come under scrutiny because of evidence of racial discrimination in jury selection.
+Jones Dickson's team accused the former Price administration of not thoroughly reviewing cases before seeking resentencing.
+Brian Pomerantz, an attorney representing some of the men who have asked for reconsideration of their cases, said that Jones Dickson is sweeping wrongdoings of previous prosecutors under the rug.